Adamcake/Bolt/app/README.md

 -   `/browse-data`: attempts to open Bolt's data directory in the user's file explorer.
 -   `/jar-file-picker`: shows the user a file-picker for .jar files.
 The response will contain an absolute file path in plain text, unless the user closed the dialog without choosing a file, in which case the response code will 204 and the response body should be ignored.
     -   Note: this request can take a very long time to complete since it waits indefinitely for user input, so do not run it synchronously and do not specify a timeout.
+-   `/json-file-picker`: shows the user a file-picker for .json files.
+Identical to the above, except for the file extension.
 -   `/launch-rs3-deb`: launches RS3 from the linux .deb file.
 Should only be used on platforms which support x86_64 ELF binaries (i.e. linux).
 May have the following query params:
     -   `jx_...`: see "JX Variables" section
     -   `hash`: a hash of a newer version of the game client to install.
 If set, there must also be POST data containing the downloaded contents of the .deb file.
 The .deb will be extracted, saved and launched.
 If all of that is successful, `rs3_linux_installed_hash` will be updated with the new hash.